 Global Cooperation

-Danish experience on green transition can accelerate global green transition
+Danish experience on green transition accelerates the global green transition

 In Denmark, we are experiencing a remarkable transformation of our energy system from black to green.
 We started more than 45 years ago – due to the oil crisis.
-From depending entirely on imported fossil fuels, today, we have a world record security of electricity supply of 99.996 per cent with a 50 per cent share of renewables.
+From depending entirely on imported fossil fuels, we now have a world record security of electricity supply of 99.99 per cent with more than half of the supply coming from renewables.
 We have achieved this while maintaining national growth.

 Still, we are continuously challenging ourselves with ambitious climate reduction targets.
 The Danish Government has set the target to reduce greenhouse gas emissions by 70 % by 2030.
 This target forces us to collaborate across all emission sectors and with multiple stakeholders, including the private sector, think tanks, NGO’s, and research, investment and pension funds.
 We also seek inspiration within EU member states and in our country partnerships.